d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 ## Summary and Discussion

-You may notice that for small datasets like Fashion-MNIST, our implemented vision Transformer does not outperform the ResNet in :numref:`sec_resnet`.
+You may have noticed that for small datasets like Fashion-MNIST, our implemented vision Transformer does not outperform the ResNet in :numref:`sec_resnet`.
 Similar observations can be made even on the ImageNet dataset (1.2 million images).